cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/services.rst

     // ...
   }

-An example of calling this endpoint with the HTTP RESTful API is shown in the :res:`http-restful-api-service`.
+An example of calling this endpoint with the HTTP RESTful API is shown in the :ref:`http-restful-api-service`.

 Service Discovery
 -----------------